PynPoint/PynPoint/docs/writing.rst

    <a href="https://docs.python.org/2/library/abc.html" target="_blank">Abstract classes</a>

 There are three different types of pipeline modules: ``ReadingModule``, ``WritingModule``, and ``ProcessingModule``.
 Before implementing a new module, one should choose which interface to use.
-The concept is similar for the three types of module so here we will explain only how to write a processing module.
+The concept is similar for the three types of modules so here we will explain only how to write a processing module.

 .. _conventions: